oVirt/ovirt-site/source/develop/release-management/features/ovirt-ovn-provider.md

 hosts to update their open flow tables, to allow connections to the newly added port (if ports belonging to this logical network are present on this OVS switch).
-The oVirt OVN VIF driver will also take care of providing the data about the OVN ports needed by the GetCapabilites and GetStatistics VDSM commands, and protect the OVN switches and ports during the SetupNetworks command.
+The oVirt OVN VIF driver will also take care of providing the data about the OVN ports needed by the GetCapabilites VDSM command.
+The GetStatistics VDSM command needs to be checked.
+The driver must also protect the OVN switches, OVN ports and host NICs used for OVN tunneling during the SetupNetworks command.
 The oVirt OVN VIF driver must be located on each oVirt host which supports OVN.
 The VIF driver is invoked by VDSM hooks, contacting the OVN databases to fetch the required data and updating the hook XML passed libvirt or the